 Grilled French Toast Stuffed with Strawberry Basil Cream Cheese

 Take your brunch to the grill!
-This grilled french toast and its strawberry basil cream cheese stuffing will be the perfect brunch centerpiece.
+This grilled French toast with strawberry basil cream cheese stuffing will be the perfect brunch centerpiece.

 Want to hear a funny story?
 It wasn’t too funny at the time but you have to laugh at life.
 A couple of weekends ago, I had 3 or 4 recipes I wanted to develop on the grill.
 We hadn’t grilled yet this season, so we got the grill out, uncovered it and it was covered with mold!
 Moooolllllld.
 Gross, I know (sorry).
 So we burned it all off, cleaned it really well, and then burned it all off again.
 By this time, it was raining.
 Yep, raining.
 Thankfully I had begun some initial recipe development using my grill pan inside, but still.
 One of those days where the stars just didn’t seem to align….yeesh!